Benjamin Hardman

 TextBenjamin Hardman

 Iceland is called the land of fire and ice for a reason.
-On the 3rd of August, after a wave of earthquakes, an eruption occurred on the Reykjanes peninsula in Iceland.
-To be more exact, in the Meradalir valley.
+On the 10th of July, after a week of hundreds of noticeable earthquakes a new volcanic eruption began in Iceland.
+Just like the previous eruptions in 2021 and 2022, it is located on the Reykjanes Peninsula, this time on the slopes of Litli-Hrútur mountain.
 With this spectacular natural phenomenon being truly a unique experience, many have made their way towards the eruption site.

 What to wear to the volcano